Supplementary information on Group EC members

 - Group CEO – 3 × annual base salary.

-- Group EC members – 2 × annual base salary.
+- Other Group EC members – 2 × annual base salary.

 Members have a five-year timeframe to achieve these targets.
 In case of non-compliance and because Swiss Re believes that a meaningful stock ownership position is essential for alignment with the interests of shareholders, restrictions on the cash portion of the API and/or the vested VAI amounts will apply.
-These amounts may also be settled in shares.
+These amounts may be settled in shares, then bought against market conditions.

 All vested shares that are owned directly or indirectly by the relevant Group EC member and related parties will be included in the assessment of whether the guidelines have been met or not.